 6. Ride Down the Alpine Slide & Coaster

 Magic Mountain is probably one of the most popular things to do in Big Bear.
-It not only has tubing.
+This family friendly park is filled with fun activities in the winter and summer.
 Magic Mountain is a beloved local spot that features rides, slides, and mini-golf.

 One of the biggest attractions at Magic Mountain is the Alpine Slide, which people of all ages can enjoy all year long.
 This is another prime option for families with young kids.
 I highly recommend getting to this place early as it gets very busy, especially on the weekends.